DavidBurela/Trufflecon2018-presentation/README.md

 chokidar 'contracts/*.sol' 'test/*.js' -c 'truffle test' --initial
 ```

-> **PAIN PAINT:** I want a common artifact format across Truffle & Nethereum.
+> **PAIN POINT:** I want a common artifact format across Truffle & Nethereum.
 Load a `metacoin.json` file into Nethereum and have it auto detect the ABI & deployed address.

 ## Async tests
 > **PAIN POINT:** the sample tests are sync.
 Async tests are smaller and cleaner.